JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 				                 Activity    Activity  Size	Ease	    -ability,

 - ---------------------------------------------------------------------------------------------
+- [Chipmunk](https://chipmunk-physics.net/aboutChipmunk.php) Update: Its just for physics so its not so sad after all.  this one is sad.
+The forum and updates are dead since 2019 but this has a lot of background and was probably some of the fastest tech in the world.
+Its on github so its not dead forever but atm no community at all.  it says hundreds of shippign games and has benchmarks to show its speed.
+It has some autogeometry to generate physics geometry from images for collisions which is pretty bad ass.
+Also [Chipmunk in C#](https://github.com/netonjm/ChipmunkSharp) which also died in 2019
+- [Vue.js](Vue.js) - Cool thouhg that the community is so huge (88k on discord alone!)
+Just watching the intro video gave me the willies because it seemed like so much unnecessary baggage.
+I could be wrong and biased though.
+- Wave Engine	C#	Win Mac Lin	VR iOS Xbox Android WMR Oculus SteamVR Leap Wasm More 	Like 2005 3D Graphics	7 not abandoned, site sparse	Zero Community	4 probably ok, but you're totally on your own	Full Featured 3D Models Animation Particles	All Free	1
 - GameEditor,	C,		Win Mac,		6,		3,		1,	5,		8,		0,		This C is intriguing.
 Constraints are nice.
 2013 last update
 - RapidQ,		BASIC,	Win Lin,		2,		2,		2,	7,		9,		0,
 - Multimedia Fusion - Replaced by Clickteam Fusion